||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 “You are questioning my methods?”
 Mordussen asked haughtily.

 “I don’t need your friend.
 I’ve already sought a second opinion.
 A specialist who did what you refuse to do and listened.
-He wrote a letter to my own doctor, who showed me the letters you had sent him about my treatment.”
+He wrote to my own doctor, who showed me the letters you had sent him about my treatment.”

 Just for a moment, Susan thought she detected a flicker of doubt in his eyes.